seasann/seasann-template/README.md

-# Seasann template
+# Seasann template ts

-Template for seasann
+Template for seasann in typescript

 ## Building the page